-The cut, while classic, isn't our favorite.
-It is especially high waisted and doesn't jive well with more modern low-rise pants and untucked shirts.
-We found that the Hanes underwear ended up being bunchy and swampy, a somewhat unpleasant mix.
-The waistband was also one of our least favorites in the review, as it had a scratchy seam that rubbed our hips while moving about, and sweating made it worse.
-We think there are better options elsewhere in this review for a quality all around boxer brief.
+While the cut is classic, it isn't our favorite.
+The waist is especially high and doesn't jive well with more modern low-rise pants and untucked shirts.
+We also found that the Hanes underwear ended up being a somewhat undesirable mix of bunchy and swampy.
+The waistband's seam was scratchy and was one of our least favorites in the review, rubbing our hips while moving about.
+Sweating on top of that only made it worse.
+We think there are better options elsewhere in this review for a quality all-around boxer brief.

-The Gildan Covered Waistband Boxer Brief is far from our favorite pair of skivvies, and fell into a lot of the pitfalls we don't love about men's underwear.
+The Gildan Covered Waistband is far from our favorite, possessing a lot of characteristics that we typically don't love about men's underwear.
 The waistband is bulky and frequently got pushed up or down by our tester's pants.
-Similarly, the hem on the bottom of the legs is bulky and would ride up every time our tester stepped up or squatted.
+Similarly, the bottom leg hems are bulky, and every time our tester would step up or squat, they would ride up.
 We also found the fly annoyingly small when nature called.

-Still, if you like a roomier cut, and don't mind thicker fabric, they're a decent pair to hang out in.
-However, we found them hot and swampy when working out, bulky under our pants, and not as comfy as some of the others.
-We'd recommend you look higher in this review for other options, even though this price is tempting.
+With their roomier cut and thicker fabric, they're a decent pair to hang out in.
+However, we found them to be hot and swampy when working out, bulky under our pants, and not as comfy as some of the others.
+The price can be tempting, but outside of saving a couple of bucks, we'd recommend you look higher in this review for other options.

 Why You Should Trust Us